AreebMianoor/codeconverse/README.md

 - Uses OpenAI's language model for generating responses.
 - Supports interactive conversation with the language model.
 - Presents top relevant documents for each question.

+**Note:** The `confluence_upload.py` file is run separately and is responsible for sending the created documentation to Confluence after applying necessary cleaning and formatting.
+It facilitates the integration between CodeConverse and Confluence, allowing for the seamless transfer of documentation.